-You could look at this with doom and gloom and try in vain to hold on even tighter, or you can allow it to liberate you.
+You can look at this with doom and gloom falling deeper into the grip of fear, or you can allow it to liberate you.

 I choose the later.

 When my teacher spoke those words (…at some point in this life, you will lose everything you love) at a recent meditation retreat, I laughed out loud.
 Shocked, nervous laughter.

 The immensity of it.
 The holy-shit-simple truth of it.
 The complete and utter freedom available in it.

 If I can just stay with this wild discomfort and the vulnerability it stirs up in me, what might be possible?
 The trees become a bit greener and the sky filled with that much more wonder.
 There is a crispness or maybe the word is clarity in just walking down the street.
 The connection to the ones I love, achingly precious, no matter what shenanigans they are up to, fill me with deep appreciation.

 My practice in the weeks following the retreat revealed three aspects all related to this:

 It’s all crazy and mixed up.

 There are no doubt countless ah-ha moments available through this one teaching.
 That’s how teachings are, just one can take you ever deeper into bliss if you allow it to.
 These are just three that have come to me as of this writing.